Nyfo/RankSearchPmph/README.md

 python gen_futhark-data.py
 ```
 ## 4. Compile and run CUBs and Futhark benchmarks
-Extract our code .zip and move the extracted folder to the cluster.
-Locate the folder on the cluster with the terminal.
 To compile and run both our CUDA and Futhark implementations:
 ```
 make